MohammedK121397/functioningWebsite/README.md

 # functioningWebsite
 I will be creating a fully functioning website that will consist of html css and javascript.
+This will be done through using bootstrap

 To do list:
 1 -> create a html and css navigation panal